Food Service Director

 To provide appealing and nutritious foods in a safe, healthy environment that will make a significant contribution to the general well-being of each student to afford them the opportunity to participate in the education process.

-Fleetwood Area School District will be providing Breakfast and Lunch to all students for FREE during the summer.
-If you would like to receive meals for when your child ages 2-18, please fill-out the google form to reserve meals for the upcoming week.
+Fleetwood Area School District will be providing Breakfast and Lunch to all students for FREE during the 2021-22 school year.
+If you would like to receive a daily meal for your Fleetwood enrolled virtual student, please fill-out the google form.
+The meals will be provided daily at the High School Auditorium location at 1:00pm.
 Click Here: https://forms.gle/HF5qm3Zn6L8qjhDu6

 A well-balanced Breakfast and Lunch are offered daily in each of the four schools.
 We follow a traditional menu planning with Offer vs. Serve.
 As mandated by the National School Breakfast and Lunch Program, each breakfast and lunch offered includes all the required components: (1) serving of protein, (1) serving of grains, (2) servings of fruits and/or vegetables, and (1) serving of milk.
 A meal MUST have at least 1/2 cup of fruit or vegetable and a minimum of three total items to be a complete meal or ala carte prices will be charged.